devikrishnas2025-cloud/CODEFLARE-2.O/README.md

 ## 🎯 Objective

-The main objective of CODEFLARE 2.O is to build an interactive and visually engaging website while gaining practical experience in frontend web development and deploying a project online.
+The objective of **Mythora** is to present mythology and folklore in a modern, interactive, and accessible format while applying practical frontend web development concepts.

+The project combines **storytelling, culture, creativity, and technology** to create an engaging digital journey through the world of myths and legends.

 ---